jgathogo/Tizi-Tracker/README.md

 ## Re-creating This App (AI Prompt)

-> "Build a React-based fitness logger called 'Tizi Log'.
+> "Build a React-based fitness logger called 'Tizi Tracker'.
 The app should be a versatile activity tracker with a specialized module for 5x5 lifting programs.
 >
 > **Dashboard:** Features a 'Quick Start' for the next 5x5 session and an 'Activity Hub' for custom logging (e.g., Skipping, Running).
 > **Workout View:** Interactive exercise cards with set trackers.
 For 5x5 lifts, include a warmup calculator and AI form guide (Gemini API).
 For custom logs, allow adding new exercises dynamically.